-Vocabulary Auction: Preparation
+Vocabulary Auction Game: Preparation

 Begin by having the students list vocabulary they have been studying.
+Or, you could focus on a certain grammatical concept like the second conditional.
+Another idea is to use this as a helping verb activity, or for the ESL present continuous.
 Try to get at least 20 terms from them.
 Next, divide the class into groups of 3-4.
 Give each group a budget of $1000 and have them bid in increments of $50-100.
 (Note: if you are using money or tokens, you will need your own supply, to pay out groups who double down.)

 Vocabulary Auction: How to Play

 Once you have the list on the board, auction every word away to the highest bidder.
 As groups run out of money, they have to stop bidding.
 This is where money or tokens come in handy, because you can collect the money and groups can’t become overdrawn.

 Vocabulary Auction: Finishing Up

 Now that the auction is over, it’s time for students to try to win their money back.
 Go down the list and have the winning group define the word.
 If they can, they get their money back, and can double down by using the word correctly in a sentence.

-Like this ESL Activity?
+Do you Like this ESL Auction Game?

 If you like vocabulary auction, then you’ll really need to check out this book: ESL Classroom Management Tips and Tricks-For Teachers of Students Ages 6-12.
 It has all the routines and tools you need to manage your elementary ESL classroom effectively.

 You can get your copy of ESL Classroom Management Tips and Tricks on Amazon.
 It’s available in both print and digital formats.
 You can get the digital format by downloading the free Kindle reading app on any device.